monerodocs/md/docs/cryptography/keccak-256.md

 # Keccak-256 hash function

-Monero employs Keccak-256 as a hashing function.
+Monero employs Keccak as a hashing function.
+In most context specifically Keccak-256 is used, providing 32-byte hashes.

 Keccak is the leading hashing function, designed by non-NSA designers.
 Keccak won [NIST competition](https://en.wikipedia.org/wiki/NIST_hash_function_competition) to become the official SHA3.

-## Uses
+## Use Cases

 Monero does **not** employ Keccak for Proof-of-Work.
 Instead, Keccak is used for: